Zemstvo of Maritime Territory

-Regional government of Primorye Zemstvo (Приморская областная земская управа) was a local government that existed in the eastern part of Russia during the Russian Civil War between January 31, 1920 and October 28, 1920.
+Regional government of Primorye Zemstvo (Приморская областная земская управа) was a government that existed in the eastern part of Russia during the Russian Civil War between January 31, 1920 and October 28, 1920.

 An Idea of Buffer State

 In 1919 the White forces in Western Siberia were defeated by the Reds.
 Now the main threat for the young Soviet State was in Europe (Poland).
 The Russian Far East was occupied by the forces of different foreign countries (mainly Japan).
 The Central Committee of Russian Communist Party (bolsheviks) (RCP(b)) issued an order "to find a way of solving the complicated question of Eastern Siberia, trying to avoid a military conflict with Japan".
 At the end of December the SR-led Political Center had overthrown Aleksandr Kolchak in Irkutsk.
 During negotiations with the Revolution Military Council of the Red 5th Army in January 1920, the Political Center offered to organize a buffer republic in the Far East region with Irkutsk as its capital.
 Alexander Krasnoshchyokov - representative of the Irkutsk Revolution Committee - offered a similar idea.
 The Soviet government rejected the attempt of the Political Center to lead the creation of such a buffer state, but the idea itself was approved.

 At that time, Vladivostok - the capital of Maritime Territory - was ruled by general Sergey Rozanov, who was subordinated to Admiral Kolchak.
-At the beginning of January, 1920, an underground bolshevik's conference in Vladivostok decided to organize an uprising against Rozanov with the slogan "Whole power to Soviets!".
+At the beginning of January, 1920, an underground bolshevik's conference in Vladivostok decided to organize an uprising against Rozanov with the slogan "All power to Soviets!".
 In the middle of January a strong group of cooperative merchants and Zemstvo members organized itself in Vladivostok to oppose the Rozanov's dictatorship.
 The Bolsheviks in Vladivostok realized that establishing a Soviet regime in the Maritime Territory could slow the evacuation of foreign troops and Japanese troops could fight against the rebels, and decided to transfer the power to the Zemstvo Board after overthrowing the Rozanov dictatorship.
 On January 26, revolutionary military forces created a United Revolution Operation Staff, led by Bolsheviks.
 It was decided to start the uprising on January, 31.